A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: Numerical Linear Stability

 \subsection{Effect of Richardson Extrapolation}

-Richardson extrapolation is commonly used to increase the accuracy of time-stepping, however we have found much discussion of its possible effect on the stability of the scheme.
-In \cite{Eggers_IMEX}, the authors present an analysis of forward Euler time-stepping for a problem of interest.
-They demonstrate analytically how Richardson extrapolation affects the stability threshold between conditionally stable and unconditionally stable.
-Below, we computationally study the effect of Richardson extrapolation on the conditional stability for the PNP-FBV system.
-We also present an analytical and computational study of the effect of Richardson extrapolation on SBDF2 simulations of the heat equation.
+Richardson extrapolation is commonly used to increase the accuracy of time-stepping, however we have not found much discussion of its possible effect on numerical stability.
+Although we note that in \cite{Eggers_IMEX}, the authors present an analysis of a stabilized Euler time-stepping scheme for $u_t = - a \, u$ where $a > 0$.
+They demonstrate that their stabilization parameter $b$ has a threshold value at which their scheme changes form conditionally stable to unconditionally stable.
+They also demonstrate how Richardson extrapolation affects that threshold value.

-As described in Section \ref{crash_course}, the adaptive time-stepper computes two approximations of the solution at time $t^{n+1}$ --- the ``coarse'' approximation ($\u^{n+1}_c$) and the ``fine'' approximation ($\u^{n+1}_f$) --- and uses these to approximate the local truncation error.
-The solution at time $t^{n+1}$ is then either taken to equal $\u^{n+1}_c$ (see \eqref{no_RE}) or Richardson extrapolation is used to blend $\u^{n+1}_c$ and $\u^{n+1}_f$ (see \eqref{with_RE}).
-In the simulations presented up to this point, we did not use Richardson extrapolation in defining $\u^{n+1}$.
-That said, we find that when using the VSSBDF2 adpative time-stepper with Richardson extrapolation \eqref{with_RE} on the PNP-FBV system, the observed behaviour is like that when Richardson extrapolation was not used: the time-steps stabilized at a value $dt_\infty$.
+The adaptive time-stepper computes two approximations of the solution at time $t^{n+1}$.
+The solution at time $t^{n+1}$ is then taken to equal the ``coarse'' approximation: $\u^{n+1}_c$; see Section \ref{crash_course}.
+The linear stability analysis is built upon the solutions satisfying \eqref{BDF2_IMEX} and so its predictions only apply to the VSSBDF2 adaptive time-stepper when Richardson extrapolation is not used.

-Both $\u^{n+1}_c$ and $\u^{n+1}_f$ both satisfy time-stepping equations like \eqref{vssbdf2} and \eqref{BDF2_IMEX} but $\u^{n+1}$ doesn't.
-Our linear stability analysis is built upon the solutions satisfying \eqref{BDF2_IMEX} and so its predictions only apply to the VSSBDF2 adaptive time-stepper when Richardson extrapolation is not used.
-We haven't found an analogue of \eqref{vssbdf2} that $u^{n+1} = \alpha u^{n+1}_c + \beta u^{n+1}_f$ satisfies.
-Given such an analogue, we could perform the linear stability analysis to determine a stability threshold $dt^*$ to compare to the $dt_\infty$ found by the VSSBDF2 adaptive time-stepper when Richardson extrapolation is used.
-Because $dt_\infty$ and $dt^*$ agree closely when Richardson extrapolation isn't used; we use $dt_\infty$ as a proxy for the stability threshold $dt^*$ when Richardson extrapolation is used.
+However, as described in \cite{YanThesis,YPD_Part1} and in Appendix \ref{ATS}, one could use $u^{n+1}_c$ and $u^{n+1}_f$ to construct a more accurate approximation of $u(t^{n+1})$ via Richardson extrapolation.
+We find that when using the VSSBDF2 adaptive time-stepper with Richardson extrapolation on the PNP-FBV system, the observed behaviour is like that when Richardson extrapolation was not used: the time-steps stabilized at a value $dt_\infty$ \cite{YPD_Part2_2019}.